spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/site-installation.md

 ---
 sidebar_label: "Perform Site Install"
-title: "Run the Palette edge installer on all your edge hosts "
+title: "Perform Site Install"
-description: "Learn how to run the Palette Edge installer on your edge hosts "
+description: "Learn how to deploy the Palette Edge installer on your edge hosts "
-hide_table_of_contents: false
+hide_table_of_contents: true
+tags: ["edge"]
 ---

-# Overview

 You perform a site installation by powering on the Edge host.
 The Edge Installer will start and begin the installation process, which may vary depending on your environment and Edge host type.